lenra-io/docs/src/markdown/guides/use-private-repository.md

 - On the left sidebar, select Access Tokens.

-To create a personnal access token follow the next steps:
+To create a personal access token follow these steps:

 {:.list}
-- Enter a name to understand what the token is used for (for example `Lenra app deployment`) and optional expiry date for the token.
+- Enter a name to understand what the token is used for (for example `Lenra app deployment`) and an optional expiry date for the token.
 - Select the desired scopes: `read_repository`.
 - Select Create personal access token.

 Save the personal access token somewhere safe.
-After you leave the page, you no longer have access to the token.
+After you leave the page, you will no longer have access to the token.

-We will then integrate our access token in the git HTTP URL of our Lenra app.
+Next, we will integrate our access token into the git HTTP URL of our Lenra app.
-See the next example:
+Here's an example:

 ```
 https://gitlab.com/group/repo.git